robert-j-webb/stackedit/safe eval.md

 ### Ok, let’s build a calculator.

-My calculator will only support addition and will assume that input is in prefix, because that.
+My calculator will only support addition and will assume that input is in prefix, because thi.
 First we have to build a lexer for the calculator so we can operate symbolically.
 ```js
 //lexer.js
 function  lex(raw) {